cours-hei/tp1/README.md

 ### 2.5: Connect to the application
 Now try to connect to the application.
 It will normally be impossible to connect to it.
-> Create an exit called `2.5` explaining why you cannot connect to the application
+> Create an issue called `2.5` explaining why you cannot connect to the application

 ### 2.6 Opening the Firewall
 In order to connect to the application, you need to open the port where the application is listening.
 The listening port is `8080`.